Admission for the January 2025 academic session is ongoing Apply Now!

 • Orally present the written project proposal.

-Ethical and Legal Issues in Computer Science 2
+Ethical and Legal Issues in Computer Science2

 • State laws and regulations related to ethics.